JoLeed/FluffySettings/README.md

 > saves the file and applies the changes to your appsettings.json

-## Autosync functionality (under development)
+## Source mirroring functionality (under development)
-Autosync enables your instance to be always on time with it's original state.
+Source mirroring enables your instance to be always on time with it's original state.

 ### FileChanged Event
-Event is being called every time when file got modified.
+Event is being called when source file gets modified.
+This allows you to be always up-to-date with settings of your file without restarting the app or reinitializing the instance.
 You can override the **FileChanged** method to handle this event.

-##Example usage
+## Example usage

     public override void FileChanged()
     {